 - Deals are out there, but not in the store.

-- Deals can be had, but only if you say you are about to leave Telus.
+- The best deal can be had only if you thread to leave Telus.
 This I got from having to talk to Customer Retention, not the regular on-line sales people.
 Thus, she must threaten to leave Telus before my wife can get a good deal.

 My wife and I pieced together all the information needed to call Telus, to talk to their Customer Retention group, to get the best deal.
 My wife did most of the talking and managed to get a fantastic deal, where she got her “credit” back and a $100 more on top of that, so off we went to the Telus Store to execute this “great deal”.